16 Five Senses Activities + 30 5 Senses Books

 Yummy Yucky by Leslie Patricelli

 What a silly and fun story!
-See if you agree with the author’s assessment of what is yummy and what isn’t.
+See if you agree with the author’s assessment of what tastes yummy and what doesn’t.
 “Spaghetti is yummy.
 Worms are yucky.“

 Eating the Alphabet by Lois Ehlert